fenago/openai/Instructions/Labs/04-code-generation.md

    cd azure-openai/Labfiles/04-code-generation
     ```

-    Applications for both C# and Python have been provided, as well as sample code we'll be using in this lab.
+    Applications for Python have been provided, as well as sample code we'll be using in this lab.

     Open the built-in code editor, and you can observe the code files we'll be using in `sample-code`.
-Use the following command to open the lab files in the code editor.
+Open the lab files in the code editor.

-    ```bash
-   code .
-    ```

 ## Configure your application